mtumilowicz/scala-zio2-zstream-workshop/README.md

         * succeed with zero or more values of type O
         * pull-based
             * elements are processed by being "pulled through the stream" by the sink
-        * ZIO vs ZStream
-            * ZIO - single value
+        * vs ZIO: ZIO - single value
-        * we can rewrite any chained ZStream as ZPipelines + ZSink
-            * example
-                ```
-                stream >>> pipeline1 >>> pipeline2 >>> sink
-                ```
-            * motivation
-                * very complex cases: good to have transformation/consumption as data types
     * `trait ZSink[-Env, +Err, -In, +Leftover, +Summary]`
         * describe ways of consuming elements
         * composable aggregation strategy
-        * represents a strategy for aggregating zero or more elements into a summary value
+        * strategy for aggregating zero or more elements into a summary value
         * sink may emit zero or more leftover values of type `Chunk[+Leftover]`
-            * these represent inputs that were received by the sink but were not included in the aggregation
+            * represents inputs that were received but not included in the aggregation
+                * in some cases it can be useful to keep leftovers for further processing
             * chunking can lead to leftovers
-                * sink does not need to all of the elements in the chunk to produce a summary value
+                * sink does not need all of the elements in the chunk to produce a summary value
                 * example
-                    * suppose that we want to have 3 elements, but results are produced with two elements chunks
+                    * suppose that we want to have 3 elements, but results are produced with 2 x two-element chunks
-            * can also arise even without chunking
             * example
                 ```
                 ZSink.collectAllWhile(_ == "a")
                 ```
-                    * suppose inputs like "a" then "b"
+                * suppose inputs: "a" then "b"
                     * "b" is leftover because we have to consume it to decide if the sink is done
-            * why they are not simply dropped?
-                * maybe in some cases it can be useful to keep leftovers for further processing
         * how to create?
             ```
             ZSink.fromFileName("README2.md")